 Private Tour

-Aside from offering the comfort of having a vehicle and a guide just for yourself, a private tour will give you more flexibility in choosing your itinerary.
-This option will also allow you to choose the departure time, length of the trip, and language in which you want the tour to be conducted.
+Aside from the convenience of having a vehicle and a guide just for you, a private tour offers greater flexibility in choosing your itinerary.
+This option also allows you to choose the departure time, trip duration, and language for the tour.

 Availability